Holistic Stream Assessment/Restoration: Cold Spring Brook - Newton, Massachusetts

 To their credit, the group braved heat, dense brush, and mud up to their waist to take a closer look at Cold Spring Brook.
 This shows a level of interest and dedication that could lead to something big.
 People are just starting to appreciate our urban and suburban waterways and what they bring in regard to quality of place and a connection to the environment.

 NFC’s work at Cold Spring Brook has just begun.
 Where the project will take us is yet to be determined.
-We hope to influence any daylighting efforts to be as fish-friendly as possible.
+We hope to influence any daylighting or habitat restoration efforts to be as fish-friendly as possible.
 NFC would also like to discuss adding some large wood deposits to improve in-stream structure, scour out some pools, and create some riffles.
 Channel narrowing and bank restoration could help as well.

 NFC is also looking into using metabarcoding eDNA to try to see what else lives in this severely manipulated and long overlooked stream, at least as far as fish go.
 We are also discussing deploying some water temperature loggers and intermittency detection devices to see how things hold up in the summer.

-Projects like Cold Spring Brook is part of what makes NFC unique in the world of fish conservation.
+Projects like Cold Spring Brook are part of what makes NFC unique in the world of fish conservation.
 There are no gamefish or any possibility of such, hundreds of years of manipulation and neglect, and what would seem to many as insurmountable odds.
 While NFC can accept failing when things have progressed to a point where they cannot be fixed, we don’t believe in not at least trying…